 “The training experience was phenomenal, we learned why this approach is so necessary in American Judaism today and we learned how to successfully implement the program into our community.”

 The group leaders come from synagogues, JCCs, and other institutions.
 They include rabbis and professional Jewish educators, as well as lawyers, social workers, physicians, and artists who come from across the spectrum of Jewish life – Orthodox, Secular, Reform, Conservative, and Reconstructionist.
-In 2012, 93% of participants felt that the training inspired them to take a new approach to mentoring Jewish teens, and 97% reported that the training had enriched their own Jewish education (click here to see photos from 2015).
+At previous conferences, 93% of participants felt that the training inspired them to take a new approach to mentoring Jewish teens, and 97% reported that the training had enriched their own Jewish education (click here to see photos).

 Our Training Philosophy